Ujunwajohn01/Post-Pandemic-Remote-Work-Health-Impact-2025/README.md

 | 60+       | 15           | 14             | 11          | 40     |

-**Interpretation:** The 26–35 age group had the highest number of high burnout cases, supporting the idea that early-career professionals face intense pressure.
+**Interpretation:** The 46–60 age group had the highest number of high burnout cases (36), suggesting that individuals in late-mid to senior career stages may be experiencing significant stress—possibly from cumulative responsibilities, leadership pressures, or work-life balance challenges.
+While the 26–35 group (29 cases) also shows high burnout, it's not the peak.

 ---